Schuylkill River Trail

 Bike Freedom Valley, a June fund-raising ride that supports the Greater Philadelphia Bicycle Coalition.

-The Schuylkill River trail now extends all the way to the Schuylkill Banks.
+The Schuylkill River trail extends all the way to the Schuylkill Banks.
 Take the trail to Manayunk, the Art Museum or beyond.
-It’s worth a quick side trip to Mill Grove via the Audubon Loop, just past Valley Forge Park, and Conshohocken and Norristown are easy places to stop and eat.
+It’s worth a quick side trip to Mill Grove via the Audubon Loop, just past Valley Forge Park.

 In the neighborhood

 1776 Benjamin Franklin Parkway